THANK YOU PICKLE PEOPLE FOR YOUR KIND DONATIONS!

 A Note from Rick Norcross to our Rick & The Ramblers Family

-“While this fund-raiser is not about a life & death situation, it IS about keeping The Pickle full of Ramblers on the road for my upcoming 50th Anniversary Tour of Vermont in 2013.
-It breaks my heart to see our beloved Pickle in such dire need of restoration.
-Many of our good friends have told me they would like to help us set her right and so we are turning to our Rick & The Ramblers Family for assistance.
+“While this fund-raiser is not about a life & death situation, it IS about keeping The Pickle full of Ramblers on the road for our upcoming “Welcome To OUR Vermont Tour.”
+It broke our hearts to see our beloved Pickle in such dire need of restoration.
+Many of our good friends have told me they would like to help us set her right and so we turned to our Rick & The Ramblers Family for assistance.
+And, thanks to over 125 gracious donations, we are almost there!
 By the way, our “Preserve The Pickle” campaign is our first-ever & last-ever public appeal for support.

 ANY DONATION of ANY SIZE would be deeply appreciated and put to good use in the restoration of this rare and wonderful bus.
 Friends who participate in this restoration are helping us continue our Musical Journey through our beloved Vermont!”